 "ep" represents Transport Protocol Suite and Endpoint Locator specified as follows:

 Transport Protocol Suite - a combination of protocols (e.g. CoAP + UDP + IPv6) with which request and response messages can be exchanged for RESTful transaction (i.e. CRUDN).
-A Transport Protocol Suites shall be indicated by a URI scheme name.
-All OCF-defined schemes are IANA registeredTable 12, but URI scheme names in general can be IANA registered or vendor-defined (e.g., "com.example.foo"), as explained in IETF RFC 7595.10.2.4Table 12
+A Transport Protocol Suite shall be indicated by a URI scheme name.
+All scheme names supported by this specification are IANA registered, these are listed in Table 12.
+A vendor may also make use of a non-IANA registered scheme name for their own use (e.g. “com.example.foo”), this shall follow the syntax for such scheme names defined by IETF RFC 7595.
+The behaviour of a vendor-defined scheme name is undefined by this specification.
+All OCF defined Resource Types when exposing Endpoint Information in an “eps” (see section 10.2.4) shall include at least one “ep” with a Transport Protocol Suite as defined in Table 12.

 Endpoint Locator – an address (e.g. IPv6 address + Port number) through which a message can be sent to the Endpoint and in turn associated OCF Device.
 The Endpoint Locator for "coap", "coaps", "coap+tcp", "coaps+tcp", "http", and "https" shall be specified as "IP address: port number".
 Temporary addresses should not be used because Endpoint Locators are for the purpose of accepting incoming sessions, whereas temporary addresses are for initiating outgoing sessions (IETF RFC 4941).
 Moreover its inclusion in “/oic/res” can cause a privacy concern (IETF RFC 7721).